 www.soulechicago.com

-Seating and take-uut orders are currently available at Soulé, in West Town.
-Known for its superb creole-infused soul food, this top Chicago small business is led by owner and Chicago native Bridgette Flagg.
+Seating and take-out orders are currently available at Soulé in West Town.
+Known for its superb creole-infused soul food, this top Chicago small women-owned business is led by owner and Chicago native Bridgette Flagg.
 Opened in 2017, the Southern-style restaurant has attracted several celebrity guests.
-The list includes Scottie Pippen, Serayah McNeil and Chad “Ocho Cinco” Johnson.
-Popular dishes include fried chicken, lamb chops, fried catfish, jerk shrimp and dirty rice.
+The list includes Scottie Pippen, Serayah McNeil, and Chad “Ocho Cinco” Johnson.
+Popular dishes include fried chicken, lamb chops, fried catfish, jerk shrimp, and dirty rice.
 The restaurant is open for reservations Tuesday through Sunday.

 About The Author:

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS Local websites, including CBS New York, CBS Los Angeles and CBS Chicago.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS Local websites, including CBS New York, CBS Los Angeles, and CBS Chicago.
 His other stories have appeared in the Daily Meal, Examiner.com, CBS Radio, Engadget and Radio.com..
 He is a Media Fellow of Stanford University.

 Comments are closed.